You were not buried

 ROOTING

-And I heard God say, “Be still.”
+There I heard God say, “Be still.”
 So, I prayed and I sat still.
 And I decided at that moment to surrender.
 And a peace came over me that I cant explain.
 I began to grow roots.
 Just like the tulip needs consistent moisture to remain hydrated, our spirit needs consistent interaction with Lord to stay nourished.
 My spiritual life was parched at that point and I had tried everything but God to quench the thirst.

 This began my journey to today, sitting here writing this blog.
 My life is peaceful and I am present.
-My life looks nothing like that day in the park.
-I don’t even recognise that woman I had become.
-God has moved mountains for me, called me out upon the water, took me to the wilderness to be with him, laid me down in green pastures, restored my soul.
+My life looks nothing like that day in the park and I don’t even recognise that woman I had become.
+God has moved mountains for me.
+He called me out upon the water.
+He took me to the wilderness to be with him.
+He made me to lay down in green pastures and he restored my soul.
+But before all that- where the story begins- is in my darkest moment, there was just that quiet surrender.
+Nobody knew.
+I didn’t announce it on my Facebook or tell everyone (partially because I knew I would still mess up!)
+Sometimes real growth begins quietly, underground, inside yourself, before anything is seen.

 MEANT TO RISE